Maastricht Aachen Airport: Car

 The airport is located along motorway A2, exit 50.
 Taxis are available at the airport.

 Bus

 There is bus service (line 30), operated by Arriva, running every 30 mins to Maastricht and Sittard.
 This line also covers the transport connections from the airport to the national rail network via Maastricht railway station and Sittard railway station.

-KLM operates a bus connection service to Amsterdam Airport Schiphol via Eindhoven Airport and to Maastricht railway station.
+KLM operates a bus connection service to Amsterdam Airport Schiphol via Maastricht railway station and Eindhoven Airport.
 Tickets to use this service are an add-on to a KLM flight ticket.

 Bicycle

 The airport is situated along the Sittard-Maastricht fast cycling route, which is designed to encourage more people to cycle.